urchinemerald/Ebook-to-Japanese-flashcards-creator/README.md

 \
 [Calibre](https://calibre-ebook.com/download ) will have to be installed for ebook and PDF conversion.
-Specificaly the ebookconvert exe file in the bin folder as EbookToAnki uses this as a subprocess.

 gTTS will have to be installed for sound generation \
 pip install gTTS